roninoss/create-expo-stack/contributing.md

   - User wants to use the default configuration
   - User wants to initialize a blank typescript template
   - User wants to run in non-interactive mode
-    - Running the tests for create-expo-stack uses non-interactive mode
+    - Running the tests for rn-new uses non-interactive mode
   5. Run the CLI prompts (optional)
      - Return object that conveys user specifications, overwriting default CLI options
   6. Assign project name based on whether user passed one in